Bluetooth 5.3: Everything you need to know about the latest update

 • Jabra Elite 85t

-Bluetooth 5.3 speakers provide better range and connection stability.
+Bluetooth 5.3 speakers offer better range and connection stability.

 • JBL Flip 6